Fox's Hannity revealed as mystery client of Trump's personal lawyer

 "My attorney and I are committed that everyone finds out the truth and the facts of what happened, and I will not rest until that happens," she said.

-(Reporting by Brendan Pierson, Karen Freifeld and Jonathan Stempel in New York, Writing by Jonathan Allen, Editing by Susan Thomas and Rosalba O'Brien)
+(Reporting by Brendan Pierson, Karen Freifeld and Jonathan Stempel in New York; Additional reporting by Steve Gorman in Los Angeles Writing by Jonathan Allen; Editing by Susan Thomas and Rosalba O'Brien)